jurek1oo/BlueIrisCmdJ/README.txt

 This will compile and build snapshot jar, without running tests.
 Or you can use the existing jar in /executablejar directory.

+For more info check the project Github wiki.

 This code is avaiable under GNU GPL 2 licence.

 Good luck,